lua-rocks/luapi/README.md

 markdown templates and comments api.
 But at the same time I dont want to bloat it.
 I will try to focus only on the essentials!

-Examples temporary removed and current version don't write any files because I want to rewrite everything from scratch!

 See target template example (hand made) [here](https://github.com/lua-rocks/object).